-We Are Accepting Cases for the 2015-2016 School Year
+Now Accepting Cases for the 2016-2017 School Year

-The independent SpedEx Consultant can assist parties to determine the program the child needs to assure a FAPE in the LRE.
-The parties are not bound by the consultant's report and recommendation.
-If the parties agree to the SpedEx recommendation, the dispute is considered resolved.
-Upon agreement the child is placed in the program recommended by the consultant and the SpedEx Consultant observes the child in the program to observe whether the signed IEP is being implemented.
+The SpedEx Consultant is chosen from a list maintained by the SpedEx Administrator.
+Parties are not bound by the Consultant's report and recommendation.
+If the parties agree to the SpedEx recommendation, the dispute is considered resolved, the child is placed in the recommended program, and the SpedEx Consultant observes the child in the program to determine whether the signed IEP is being implemented.
 If the parties do not agree with the SpedEx recommendation, the parties may pursue their due process rights.